XINLA9/COMP1110-Labs/src/comp1110/lab3/README.md

 Test your work using the provided `L3 BucketTest` class.

-Commit all of your work to git, push, close the associated issue (#12), and show your tutor.
+Commit all of your work to git, push, and show your tutor.

 ### 2. Prepare for the lab test